systemetric/robocon-website/about/for-teachers.md

 ### What are the dates for the competition?

-We're currently planning RoboCon 2022 - the kickoff is likely to be in November 2021 with the final competition in April 2022.
-Dates will be confirmed near the start of the coming academic year.
+RoboCon 2022 launched on 30 October 2021, and the final will be held in the Easter holidays on the 13th and 14th of April 2022.

 ### What will a kickoff consist of?